hackclub/hackclub/workshops/slack-pfp/README.md

 An async function is important as it allows us to wait for a line of code to complete before moving to the next line using the `await` keyword.

 What should we do first?
 How about setting a profile picture!
 Inside our `setPFP` function add the following lines.
-This will fetch the contents of the image r
+This will fetch the contents of the image.

 ```javascript
 const image = await axios.get(images.afternoon, {